scottrbrtsn/scottrbrtsn.github.io/_posts/2024-11-07-our-cognitive-structures-a-philosophical-perspective.markdown

 ## Copernicus
 - Possibly most well known
 - Earth -> Sun
-- His book and views were banned by Catholic leaders.
 - It took almost 300 years for the ban to be lifted.

 ## Ignaz Semmelweis